 • your current study permit is associated with a different institution, and you are now extending it to attend UVic

-• you are extending your study permit for a different level of study than your current study permit, even if you have not changed schools (for example, you have moved from an undergraduate program to a graduate degree program at UVic)
+• you are extending your study permit for a different level of study than your current study permit, even if you have not changed schools (for example, your study permit was issued for a UVic graduate degree program but you have moved to a graduate certificate, graduate diploma, or undergraduate program at UVic)

 • your study permit has expired and you are applying to restore your status in Canada